 Some of the projects Ann Marie has worked on include organizing several fundraisers for the first domestic violence center in Jalisco, Mexico and recruiting multiple hotels to join a fundraising effort for the children’s charity, Eagle’s Wings, which increased donations six-fold in one year.

-She’s currently involved with organizations supporting the houseless community in the Spokane area.
+She has proudly been involved with organizations supporting the houseless community in the Spokane area.

 Her natural tenacity, sense of humor, and talent for problem-solving helped her not only to survive – but thrive.
 Ann Marie has been a healthcare advocate, support system, and source of encouragement for others facing similar ordeals.
 She has experienced and seen too much destruction caused by the greed in our system to remain silent in the face of this injustice and she is determined to champion a healthcare system with Universal coverage.